ToshioCP/Gtk4-tutorial/gfm/sec26.md

 One is the index starts from one (one-based) and the other is from zero (zero-based).

 Gio provides GListModel interface.
-It is a zero-based list of the same type of GObject descendants, or objects that implement the same interface.
+It is a zero-based list and its items are the same type of GObject descendants, or objects that implement the same interface.
 An object implements GListModel is not a widget.
 So, the list is not displayed on the screen directly.
 There's another object GtkListView which is a widget to display the list.
 The items in the list need to be connected to the items in GtkListView.
-GtkListItemFactory object maps items in the list to GListView.
+GtkListItemFactory instance maps items in the list to GListView.

 ![List](../image/list.png)